kracr/temporal-data-generator/README.md

 For eg. :

-java -jar genact.jar 1 5 (where 1 is the number of conferences,  5 is the number of cycles)
+java -jar genact.jar 1 5 C:\GitHub\owl2streambench (where 1 is the number of conferences,  5 is the number of cycles, files_directory_path)

 <a name="code"></a>
 ## 3.2.
 Using Source Code :

-We are also providing the java source code for ABox generation.
-Using the source code, user can also modify the default configurations (such as generated ontology Format, and density of each node in the generated dataset) in the config.properties file.
 In order to run the source code, user need download the project repository owl2bench-master.
 Extract it and save it in a folder.
-There is a maven project [OWL2Bench](https://github.com/kracr/temporal-data-generator) inside the owl2bench-master directory.
+There is a maven project [ABoxGenerator](https://github.com/kracr/temporal-data-generator) inside the temporal-data-generator-master directory.
 Open command line and change to the directory that contains the pom.xml of this OWL2Bench project.
 Execute the maven command:

 mvn compile

 mvn install

-Now, using maven's exec plugin, run the main class *Generator* and pass the list of arguments *Number of Universities, Required OWL 2 Profile and Seed* (same as above) using exec.args.
+Now, using maven's exec plugin, run the main class *Generator* and pass the list of arguments *the number of conferences* and *the number of conference cycles* (same as above) using exec.args.
 For example-

-mvn exec:java -Dexec.mainClass=ABoxGen.InstanceGenerator.Generator -Dexec.args="1 5"
+mvn exec:java -Dexec.mainClass=ABoxGen.InstanceGenerator.Generator -Dexec.args="2 3 C:\GitHub\owl2streambench"